 hindwing grayish, darker toward margins, with blackish veins and terminal line; fringe brownish-yellow

-Newfoundland to British Columbia and Northwest Territories, plus adjacent parts of United States, south in the west to California
+Newfoundland to British Columbia and Northwest Territories, plus adjacent parts of United States, south in the west to Colorado, Utah and California (1)

 larvae may feed on grasses?
 (McGill U.)

 is similar but its forewing is dark chocolate brown usually with no hint of red

 has a uniformly dark form that is very similar to Apamea cogitata

 .
 According to Pacific Northwest Moths, Apamea cogitata

 and lacks a dark gray terminal area.
 (2)

 Hampson, G.F.
 1908.
 Catalogue of the Lepidoptera Phalænæ in the British museum.